Vintage Technology, Gizmos and Gadgets

 In fact, a friend of ours collects vintage tools and, after a few too many glasses of wine, proceeded to empty his large and heavy tool box on to the vintage oak dinner party dining table.
 He then had a game of ‘Guess what this tool was used for?’ and explained their use to us in great detail (good job we’d also had a glass of wine or two!).
 Needless to say his wife did not share his enthusiasm, with oil and additional scratches to her beautifully french polished table!
 We, however, had a wonderful time!

 Then other gadgets are just for those whom love the history or are just ghouls!
 Have you seen some of those pieces of old medical and dentist kit that look more like torture instruments?
 Shudder!
 But a great talking point all the same.
 My other half has an old leather dentist chair, which he loves.
 Need I say any more!

 Who wouldn’t like to own a gadget that was used in a WW2 submarine or a piece of the Titanic?
 Wow, just think that Leonardo DiCaprio may have touched that piece of wood- sigh!
 Sorry folks, that wasn’t the real Titanic just a Hollywood dream!

 They don’t make them like they used too!
 That’s true and it is mainly a positive.
 Where would we be today if it wasn’t for innovation and advancement in technology but…

 The styling and composition of some of the old technology is amazing.
 Just take a look at these items made of Bakelite.
 One of the first plastics available in the 19th Century.
 If you don’t know what it is, have a read of this blog.

-It almost doesn’t matter what the gizmos and gadgets were used for but the fact that people collect these items means that they are preserved for our future generations and for that reason alone I say keep on collecting!
+It almost doesn’t matter what the Vintage Technology, Gizmos and Gadgets were used for but the fact that people collect these items means that they are preserved for our future generations and for that reason alone I say keep on collecting!

 If you are interested in collecting vintage technology then please click on the following link.